coveooss/tgf/README.md

 Invokes `my_command` in your own docker image.
 As you can see, you can do whatever you need to with `tgf`.
 It is not restricted to only the pre-packaged
 Docker images, you can use it to run any program in any Docker images.
 Your imagination is your limit.

-## Development

-Builds are automatically launched on tagging.

-Tags with the format image-0.0.0 automatically launch a Docker images build that are available through Docker Hub.
-Tags with the format v0.0.0 automatically launch a new release on Github for the TGF executable.